TheRealNin/ns2-rebirth/mvm.md

 ## Update for Oct 28

 * Railguns now deal Normal damage (instead of Structural.)
-This effectively reduces their damage to half that of vanilla.
+This effectively reduces their damage against structures to half that of vanilla.
 * Railgun projectile size reduced from 0.3 meters to 0.05 meters.
 * New Tech: Advanced Shield Generator.
 Costs 20 res and takes 120 seconds.
 It changes the shield generator to give +40 armor and dramatically reduces recharge delay (from 10 seconds to 3 seconds).
 * Shield Generator armor fraction is now 95% (advanced and regular versions).
 Vanilla armor fraction is still 70%.